-PJM oversees the process of selling and buying FTRs through FTR Auctions.
-Market participants purchase FTRs by participating in Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.4 FTRs can also be traded between market participants through bilateral transactions.
+PJM oversees the process of selling and buying FTRs through ARR Allocations and FTR Auctions.
+Market participants purchase FTRs by participating in Long Term, Annual and Monthly Balance of Planning Period FTR Auctions.6 FTRs can also be traded between market participants through bilateral transactions.
 ARRs may be self scheduled as FTRs for participation only in the Annual FTR Auction.

-Total FTR supply is limited by the capability of the transmission system, as modeled in the FTR auction, to simultaneously accommodate the requested FTRs and the various combinations of requested FTRs.
-Depending on assumptions used in the FTR auction transmission model, the total FTR supply can be greater than or less than system capability in aggregate and/or on an element by element basis.
+Total FTR supply is limited by the capability of the transmission system, as modeled in the Annual ARR Allocation.
+Stage 1A ARR requests must be granted, which artificially increases the capacity of the model on those facilities affected by the over allocated Stage 1A ARR requests.
+The capacity modeled in the Annual ARR Allocation is used as the capacity for the Annual FTR Auction to simultaneously accommodate the requested FTRs and the various combinations of requested FTRs.
+Depending on assumptions used in the auction transmission model, the total FTR supply can be greater than or less than system capability in aggregate and/or on an element by element basis.
 When FTR supply is greater than system capability, FTR target allocations will be greater than congestion revenues, contributing to FTR revenue inadequacy.
 Where FTR supply is less than system capability, FTR target allocations will be less than congestion revenues, contributing to FTR revenue surplus.

-PJM can also make further adjustments to the FTR auction model to account for anticipated revenue inadequacies by including more conservative outage assumptions and additional constraints (closed loop interfaces).
-These conservative measures reduce the supply of available Stage 1B and Stage 2 ARRs, which in turn reduce the number of FTRs available for purchase.
-PJM made such adjustments in the 2014 to 2015 planning year auction model.
+PJM can also make further adjustments to the auction model to address expected revenue inadequacies.
+PJM can assume higher outage levels and PJM can decide to include additional constraints (closed loop interfaces) both of which reduce system capability in the auction model.
+These PJM actions reduce the supply of available Stage 1B and Stage 2 ARRs, which in turn reduce the number of FTRs available for purchase.
+PJM made such adjustments in the 2014 to 2015 and 2015 to 2016 planning year auction model.

-For the Annual FTR Auction, known transmission outages that are expected to last for two months or more are included in the model, while known outages 4 See PJM.
-"Manual 6: Financial Transmission Rights," Revision 15 (October 10, 2013), p.
-38. of five days or more are included in the model for the Monthly Balance of Planning Period FTR Auctions as well as any outages of a shorter duration that PJM determines would cause FTR revenue inadequacy if not modeled.5
+For the Annual FTR Auction, known transmission outages that are expected to last for two months or more are included in the model, while known outages of five days or more are included in the model for the Monthly Balance of Planning Period FTR Auctions as well as any outages of a shorter duration that PJM determines would cause FTR revenue inadequacy if not modeled.7

 But the auction process does not account for the fact that significant transmission outages, which have not been provided to PJM by transmission owners prior to the auction date, will occur during the periods covered by the auctions.
 Such transmission outages may or may not be planned in advance or may be emergency outages.
 In addition, it is difficult to model in an annual auction two outages of similar significance and similar duration in different areas which do not overlap in time.
 The choice of which to model may have significant distributional consequences.
 The fact that outages are modeled at significantly lower than historical levels results in selling too many FTRs which creates downward pressure on revenues paid to each FTR.
-To address this issue, the MMU has recommended that PJM use probabilistic outage modeling andr seasonal ARR/FTR markets to better align the supply of ARRs and FTRs with actual system capabilities.
+To address this issue, the MMU has recommended that PJM use probabilistic outage modeling and seasonal ARR/FTR markets to better align the supply of ARRs and FTRs with actual system capabilities.